 The cloud industry is expected to reach a $250 billion milestone soon with popular cloud-based platforms such as OpenStack, Microsoft Azure, Google Storage, and Amazon leading the way.
 Cloud computing has reached mainstream adoption, and organizations continue to invest millions of their IT budgets in cloud initiatives.

-As more enterprises focus on priorities like improving business resilience, digitizing operations, and supporting hybrid workplaces, they’ll shift more of their business processes and infrastructure to the cloud.
+As more enterprises focus on priorities and best practices like improving business resilience, digitizing operations, and supporting hybrid workplaces, they’ll shift more of their business processes and infrastructure to the cloud.
 Gartner forecasts that more than 45% of IT spending on infrastructure, software, and business process outsourcing will be reallocated from traditional to cloud solutions by 2024.

 Cloud technology and its market have matured, but many organizations still overlook the security risks of cloud computing.
 Surprisingly, 45% of organizations have experienced an attack and 25% have experienced a breach, according to a recent SailPoint survey.
 A big part of the cloud security problem is the complexity of the environment.
 The majority of organizations rely on multiple vendors while lacking consistent security policy enforcement.
 To lower the risks of cloud computing, enterprises need to ensure that cloud security is part of a risk mitigation strategy.